openwdl/wdl/README.md

 ### Testing

+- [wdl-tests](https://github.com/openwdl/wdl-tests) is a collection of test cases for WDL implementations.
+A specification is provided for writing new tests that are compatible with automated testing frameworks.
 - [Pytest-workflow](https://github.com/LUMC/pytest-workflow) is a implementation-agnostic workflow tester.
 It can be used with both Cromwell and MiniWDL.
 Uses pytest as the underlying test framework.
 Tests can be specified in either YAML format or python code.
 - [Pytest-wdl](https://github.com/EliLillyCo/pytest-wdl) is a plugin for the pytest unit testing framework that enables testing of WDL tasks and workflows.
 Tests can be specified in either YAML format or python code.